Rhabdophis subminiatus: Venom and poison

-Symptoms caused by venom
+Symptoms caused by venom and poison

 When the snake bites, the salivary venom mixture is not injected, but it flows into the punctures produced by the upper jaw's rear teeth, which can penetrate the skin of humans.
 The venom from R. subminiatus has been responsible for internal hemorrhaging, including hemorrhaging of the brain, as well as nausea, coagulopathy, and even disseminated intravascular coagulation.
 Also, when the venom was tested on animals, kidney failure was reported.
 Caution should be taken when dealing with patients who have been bitten by the red-necked keelback snake.
 No further injury such as injections should be used because this may cause excessive bleeding in the bite victim.
-Although most bites of humans from R. subminiatus are involved with the front teeth and do not cause adverse effects, rare bites from the rear fangs can be lethal.
+Although most bites of humans from R. subminiatus involve the front teeth and do not cause adverse effects, rare bites from the rear fangs can be lethal.

-Studies in mice on the biological activity of the venom of the red-necked keel-back snake, Rhabdophis subminiatus, showed that the venom contained a potent Factor X activator and had intense defibrinogenating activity; the overall proteolytic activity of the venom was low, and this correlated well with its negligible fibrinogenolytic and fibrinolytic activities.
+Studies in mice on the biological activity of the venom of the red-necked keel-back snake, Rhabdophis subminiatus, showed that the venom contained a potent factor X activator and had intense defibrinogenating activity; the overall proteolytic activity of the venom was low, and this correlated well with its negligible fibrinogenolytic and fibrinolytic activities.
 Only one antivenom tested was shown to have weak neutralizing activity against the venom in mice.
 This species of snake has recently been added to the schedule of the Dangerous Wild Animals Act, 1976.

+The snake consumes poisonous toads as part of its diet.
+It stores the bufotoxins from the consumed toads in its nuchal glands located at the red colorful region of the neck of the snake.
+Bufotoxins induce tachycardia, drooling, convulsions, and finally paralysis.
+When threatened such as by touching, the snake can burst its nuchal glands, releasing the stored toxin.